jdaw1/placemat/Documentation/code_injection.md

 ## Variables that parameters may inspect

 Many parameters may be set to code, and this code may access internal variables.
-Multiple variables can be available for use.
+Multiple variables can be available for inspection.

 * At the page level: